 Have you ever been in a BJJ match?
 It is a feeling like no other, especially your first one, Once you slap and bump and the referee says go, it’s pure chaos.
 As time goes by and you become more accustomed to it, it actually gets some structure.
 Finally, you’ll see order even in the wildest of scrambles.
 But, even before that happens, you’ll start to notice certain patterns.
-You’ll see the tendencies of your opponent’s to do things, and some of those tendencies will be really frustrating.
+You’ll see the tendencies of your opponents to do things, and some of those tendencies will be really frustrating.
 One of those things people often do in a BJJ match is stalling.
 There’s hardly any more frustrating tactic in grappling than choosing to play the system by stalling for time.
 While that’s one way of looking at it, what happens if the position were reversed?
 Would you stall your way to a win?

 I modern Jiu-Jitsu, especially with the Gi, stalling is an everyday occurrence.
 Regardless of the ruleset, organizers usually address it in one way or another.
 Some, like the IBJJF, leave quite some time before awarding penalties.
-Other, like newly found Quintet, leave no time at all, restarting the match from the feet along with penalties.
+Others, like newly found Quintet, leave no time at all, restarting the match from the feet along with penalties.
 Regardless, people still manage to stall as much as possible, if they get the chance to do it.
 Stalling has now become part of the game.
 Nowadays, when people train for a competition they usually try and prepare to battle stallers, in either one BJJ match or all of them.

-But is stalling just a cheap move, or a legitimate BJJ match winning strategy?
+But is stalling just a cheap move or a legitimate BJJ match-winning strategy?
 The truth is that it can be both.
 In certain situations, there is a right way to use stalling as a tactic.
 The IBJJF’s take on it, leaving some time before awarding penalties is actually helpful in these situations.
-On the other hand, at the black belt level, where matches last 10 minutes, stalling can completely destroy a match.
+On the other hand, at the black belt level, where matches last 10 minutes, stalling can destroy a match.
 So, whether we deem stalling to be legit or not is usually down to circumstances.
 Let’s look into it a bit deeper to try and decide when is stalling ok to use and for how long?

 Jiu-Jitsu Rulesets Favoring Stalling